SMEs require adequate cash flow to compete and thrive in today’s economy.

 Special Schemes for COVID-19

 The Malaysian Government continues to support the SMEs that are facing adverse impact of COVID-19 outbreak.
-For 2021, the SME Automation and Digitalisation Facility Scheme (ADF), Agrofood Facility Scheme (AF), PENJANA Tourism Financing (PTF), and Targeted Relief and Recovery Facility (TRF) are still open for applications and available from our participating Financial Institutions.
+For 2021, the SME Automation and Digitalisation Facility Scheme (ADF) , Agrofood Facility Scheme (AF), PENJANA Tourism Financing (PTF), Targeted Relief and Recovery Facility (TRF) and Bus and Taxi Hire Purchase Rehabilitation Scheme (BTHPRS) are open for applications and available from our participating Financial Institutions or Financiers.

 Click each scheme for details.